akoidan/http-remote-pc-control/README.md

 The client server app both use mutual TLS authentication.
 Client apps should be available withing the address provided in config.
 So either all apps are within same network.
 Or clients have public static IP address.

-## Config structure
-- ips: a map of a name and ip address of the remote PC.
-- aliases: a map with an alias and a corresponding name of the remote PC (from ips)
-- delay: global delay between multiple commands in receiver section
-- combinations: binding

 ## OS support
 - Windows
 - Linux
-- Mac
+- Mac is coming...

 This product has 2 apps: Client and Server.
-Client app is built via [pkg](https://www.npmjs.com/package/pkg) and server app is built via [electron](https://www.npmjs.com/package/electron).
-Electron has proper binary implementation that can capture global keystroke even if a game is active in full screen mode, while pkg provides an easy manipulation withing the keyboard and mouse and lightweight binary.
-Both packages support Window/Linux/Mac.
+Native binaries are shipped via [pkg](https://www.npmjs.com/package/pkg) that packs Nodejs inside of the executable.
+Both apps support Window/Linux and Mac support is coming soon

 ## Autostart
 Add a script to autostart in Windows with admin petrmissions: Replace path to your app.exe: